kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

 -->

-A rollback might be considered if the metric `scheduler_pending_pods{queue="gated"}` stays in a high watermark for a long time.
-It, if not intentionally, may reveal that some controllers forget to empty the Pods' scheduling gates, which keep them in pending state.
+A rollback might be considered if the metric `scheduler_pending_pods{queue="gated"}` stays in a high watermark for a long time since it may indicate that some controllers are not properly handling removing the scheduling gates, which causes the pods to stay in pending state.

 Another indicator for rollback is the 90-percentile value of metric `scheduler_plugin_execution_duration_seconds{plugin="SchedulingGates"}` exceeds 100ms steadily.